http://www.houseofhanson.com/formerlyowned.html

 *If your buyer is coming to get the machine - Discuss how much time the buyer wishes to spend running the machine or receiving instruction on it's use and features and confirm who will be disassembling, packing, providing packing supplies, etc. Thanks again.

-Buyers & Sellers: We continue to get emails from folks complaining that when they contact some of the folks with ads below that they are being told the machine has been sold.
+Buyers & Sellers: I continue to get emails from folks complaining that when they contact some of the folks with ads below that they are being told the machine has been sold.
 Sellers, PLEASE, contact us as soon as your machine is no longer for sale so that we can remove your ad.
 It is the courteous thing to do.
-Buyers, if you contact a seller below and are told that the machine is no longer for sale PLEASE email us WHICH ad has the machine that is no longer for sale. (email links are at the bottom of each of our web pages) We will not remove an ad until we check with the seller first, and since this can take awhile if folks are not readily available, buyers need to be patient and could experience ads with a sold machine in these cases.
+Buyers, if you contact a seller below and are told that the machine is no longer for sale PLEASE email me WHICH ad has the machine that is no longer for sale. (email links are at the bottom of each of the web pages) I will not remove an ad until I check with the seller first, and since this can take awhile if folks are not readily available, buyers need to be patient and could experience ads with a sold machine in these cases.
 A particular buyer & particular seller often agree on the sale of a particular machine with a pickup/delivery date in the future and the money to be exchanged at that time.
 In the meantime, this particular machine is not really for sale but it is not really sold yet and folks don't like to take their ad down quite yet.
-We can understand this.
+I can understand this.
 So effective December 17, 2002 we will start doing what they do with real estate signs or ads and add the words Sale Pending to ads in this situation.
-So sellers please contact us if and when adding the words Sale Pending is appropriate for your particular ad.
-We will add Sale Pending to your ad and remove it if necessary for FREE.
-We can also remove your ad for you if you feel your machine is sold, AND should the sale fall through we can and will repost your ad for FREE again.
+So sellers please contact me if and when adding the words Sale Pending is appropriate for your particular ad.
+I will add Sale Pending to your ad and remove it if necessary for FREE.
+I can also remove your ad for you if you feel your machine is sold, AND should the sale fall through I can and will repost your ad for FREE again.
 So PLEASE everyone, this is all about communications.
-Please keep us in the loop.
-Every ad we have ever posted on this web page to my knowledge has been a private party and not a business selling a machine.
+Please keep me in the loop.
+Every ad I have ever posted on this web page to my knowledge has been a private party and not a manufacturer selling a machine.
 Life can have illnesses, deaths in families, personal problems like flooding or tornadoes, and smaller problems such as internet service providers going out of business or computer viruses or computer hard drive failures.
-So for various reasons, try as we can and do, we will always have some ads slip by with machines that are no longer for sale.
-We would rather error on that side than removing ads before their time.
+So for various reasons, try as I can and do, I will always have some ads slip by with machines that are no longer for sale.
+I would rather error on that side than removing ads before their time.
 Suggestions welcome.
-Happy Holidays, Jeff and Jackie December 17, 2002 (Update December 20, 2004: The Sale Pending label is working out even better that our wildest expectations.)
+Happy Holidays, Jeff Hanson, December 17, 2002 (Update December 20, 2004: The Sale Pending label is working out even better that my wildest expectations.)

 Many buyers visit this web page almost daily.
 It is much easier and FASTER for visitors to read the ads if the information in the ads is standardize somewhat and it helps the buyer quickly compare and find what interest them if the information is presented similarly from ad to ad.
 It also encourages buyers to return to the site another day to look the ads over that are listed at that time as well.
 So sellers are asked to keep their ads professional.
 Make an attempt to make them similar to other ads with the exception of your telephone number, your email address, your machine's details, your location, your price, etc. Some folks seem to think it is important to make their ad stand out.
 When a Rolls Royce goes down the street folks look.
 If you paint your car purple with basket ball sized PINK dots on it, folks will also look at your car too.
 This is not the kind of attention you want to attract.